Hugh Jackman broke the internet by teasing Wolverine's arrival in Marvel movies

 We have no way of answering any of those questions.
 Maybe Jackman is just trolling fans, knowing all of us will overreact and read way too much into these pictures on his Instagram story.
 But it’s all brilliant marketing that will have everyone talking.

-Regardless of Feige’s plans for the beloved X-Men character, there’s no denying that we’d love to see Jackman join some version of the Avengers, no matter how limited his role might be.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
-List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+Regardless of Feige’s plans for the beloved X-Men character, there’s no denying that we’d love to see Jackman join some version of the Avengers, no matter how limited his role might be.Today's Top Deal Cook perfect steak and chicken every with this brilliant Amazon find — now 20% off!
+List Price:$39.99 Price:$31.99 You Save:$8.00 (20%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission